Kalonji24/Simple-login-form-website-/README.md

 # Simple-login-form-website-
 Form Fields:
 First Name
 Surname
 Email Address
 Password

 Features:

-Modern, responsive design with a gradient background Input validation (checks for empty fields and valid email format) Clean styling with hover effects
+1.Modern, responsive design with a gradient background 2.Input validation (checks for empty fields and valid email format) 3.Clean styling with hover effects
-Success popup that appears when you submit the form Option to close the popup and clear the form
+4.Success popup that appears when you submit the form 5.Option to close the popup and clear the form

 How it works:

-Fill in all the required fields
+1.Fill in all the required fields
-Click the "Submit" button
+2.Click the "Submit" button
-A success popup will appear saying "Successfully Logged In!"
+3.A success popup will appear saying "Successfully Logged In!"
-Click "Close" to dismiss the popup
+4.Click "Close" to dismiss the popup